Career Profile: Animal Control Officer

 Some states require completion of a certification course before an applicant can be considered for a career as an animal control officer.
 Those interested in pursuing a career in animal control should investigate the specific requirements in their state or locality.

-According to data from the National Animal Control Association and U.S. Bureau of Labor and Statistics, experienced animal control officer positions carried a median wage (in 2012) of $16.52 hourly or $32,560 annually.
+According to data from the National Animal Control Association and U.S. Bureau of Labor and Statistics, experienced animal control officer positions carried a median wage of $17.08 hourly or $35,520 annually in 2017.
 Upper-level management and investigator positions can carry compensation of $50,000 to $85,000 in major cities.
 New officers can expect to initially earn a salary closer to minimum wage, though this may be higher if the candidate has significant education and certification training in the field.
 Where the officer is located and which city or town he works for will also have an impact on the salary.

 Animal shelters are expected to show a steady demand for employees as funding for prevention of animal abuse trends upward.
 Most job opportunities will continue to develop in major metropolitan areas.
 Organizations such as NACA expect animal control positions will show solid growth nationwide.